polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/frame-overview.md

 ## Introduction

-The runtime in a Polkadot SDK-based blockchain acts as the core component, encapsulating all essential business logic for:
+The runtime is the core component of a Polkadot SDK-based blockchain, encapsulating essential business logic and serving as the state transition function.
+It is responsible for:

-- Executing transactions
+- Defining storage items that represent the blockchain state
-- Managing state transitions
+- Specifying transactions that allow users to modify the state
-- Facilitating node interactions
+- Managing state changes in response to transactions

 Polkadot SDK provides a comprehensive toolkit for constructing essential blockchain components, allowing developers to concentrate on crafting the specific runtime logic that defines their blockchain's unique set of usecases and capabilities.